3DBAG/geodepot/design-doc.md

 | CBS datasets   |     x     |     x     |   x    |
 | NWB            |     x     |     x     |   x    |

+### Conflict resolution

+Conflicts between the local and remote repository are resolved according to the selected operation.
+The [pull](#pull) command overwrites the local with the contents of the remote repository.
+The [push](#push) command overwrites the remote with the content of the local repository.

+#### push

+The scenarios below describe the change of a specific case.
+Pushing the repository follows the same steps, just it does so for each case in sequence.

+**A. Remote has not changed**

+User makes local changes and wants to update the remote.
+The local INDEX contains the hash of the last update (push/pull).
+User issues `push <case-id>`, then:
+1. Check if the remote is locked.
+If not, then continue.
+2. Place a LOCK on the remote, with information on who owns the lock.
+This prevents that the remote is updated by someone else, while the User uploads the changes.
+3. Compress the changed case into a temp directory/file.
+4. Compute SHA-1 of zip file.
+5. Compare the case's local data hash in the INDEX with the remote data hash in the INDEX.
+Maybe compare the whole INDEX?
+Because not on the data files can change, but also the description, license.
+6. If there is no difference, that means that the remote hasn't changed since the local changes were made and it is safe to overwrite the remote with the local changes.
+7. Overwrite the case's hash in remote INDEX with the hash of the new zipped case on the local.
+8. Upload the local zip to the remote and overwrite the remote case with it.
+9. Remove the LOCK from the remote.

+**B. Remote is being updated**

+User makes local changes and wants to update the remote.
+The local INDEX contains the hash of the last update (push/pull).
+User issues `push <case-id>`, then:
+1. Check if the remote is locked.
+If yes, then stop and display who owns the lock, tell the User to try again later.

+**C. Remote has changed**

+User makes local changes and wants to update the remote.
+The local INDEX contains the hash of the last update (push/pull).
+User issues `push <case-id>`, then:
+1. Check if the remote is locked.
+If not, then continue.
+2. Place a LOCK on the remote, with information on who owns the lock.
+This prevents that the remote is updated by someone else, while the User uploads the changes.
+3. Compress the changed case into a temp directory/file.
+4. Compute SHA-1 of zip file.
+5. Compare the case's local INDEX hash with the remote INDEX hash.
+6. If there is a difference, that means that the remote has changed since the last pull.
+This situation cannot be resolved automatically, because geodepot cannot merge data files.
+The `push` stops and displays who made the last change, the path to the new temp-archive and tells to User to contact the last-changer to resolve the conflict.
+7. Remove the LOCK from the remote.

+#### pull

+Firstly, the repository integrity is verified ([verify](#verify-remote)).
+If there are changed cases that haven't been pushed...
+The `pull` operation also places a LOCK on the remote, to prevent it from change during the download.
+Once the download is complete, the LOCK is removed.

 ### Data files